Stop drowning in

 - Download the Claude Desktop app

-- Open it and go to Settings → Projects
+- Open it.
+Go to Settings → Projects

-- Copy-paste any skill file contents into the project instructions
+- Paste any skill file into the project instructions

-Follow the Claude Code setup guide, then run:
+Follow the Claude Code setup guide to get started, then run:

 git clone https://github.com/mshadmanrahman/pm-pilot.git cd pm-pilot mkdir -p ~/.claude/skills ~/.claude/rules ~/.claude/agents ~/.claude/commands ~/.claude/memory cp -r skills/* ~/.claude/skills/ cp -r rules/* ~/.claude/rules/ cp -r agents/* ~/.claude/agents/ cp -r commands/* ~/.claude/commands/ cp memory/MEMORY-TEMPLATE.md ~/.claude/memory/MEMORY.md

-Then run /configure-pm-pilot inside Claude Code to complete setup.
+Then run /configure-pm-pilot inside Claude Code and you're set.

 Connect your work tools